 (ii) restoring, correcting or modifying any somatic or psychic or organic function in humans; and

 (b) includes any veterinary medicine.

-Complementary medicines (CMs) are a Category of medicine (Category D) defined by way of the General Regulations made in terms of the Medicines and Related Substances Act, 1965 (Act 101 of 1965), published under Government Notice 859 in Government Gazette 41064 of 25 August 2017:
+Category D medicines are a category of medicine, identified as "complementary medicines", defined by way of the General Regulations made in terms of the Medicines and Related Substances Act, 1965 (Act 101 of 1965), published under Government Notice 859 in Government Gazette 41064 of 25 August 2017:

 |“complementary medicine” means any substance or mixture of substances that-